If you are looking for natural remedies for colds and flu, then you are at the right place.

 Not only are we going to discuss natural ways to treat colds and flu, we are also going to take a look at how to prevent them!

-The flu epidemic last year was brutal…many people died!
+The flu epidemic two years ago was brutal…many people died!
 Almost everyone I know had a cold or the flu.
 Then along came the Coronavirus (COVID-19) a more deadly virus, but that is a story for another day.
 The Coronavirus may still be around, but the flu is also around this year.

 The virus that causes colds and flu are virtually everywhere and we are constantly being exposed to them.